ibm-cloud-docs/text-to-speech/getting-started.md

 The {{site.data.keyword.texttospeechfull}} service converts written text to natural-sounding speech to provide speech-synthesis capabilities for applications.
 This `curl`-based tutorial can help you get started quickly with the service.
 The examples show you how to call the service's `POST` and `GET /v1/synthesize` methods to request an audio stream.
 {: shortdesc}

+The tutorial uses the `curl` command-line utility to demonstrate REST API calls.
+For more information about `curl`, see [Using curl with Watson examples](/docs/watson?topic=watson-using-curl).
+{: note}

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud}} only.** Watch the following video for a visual summary of getting started with the {{site.data.keyword.texttospeechshort}} service.